EU governments to review flight compensation as delays grow

 Zagreb made the proposals “in order to take account of the high financial burden for airlines and of the fact that delays are less and less imputable to airlines,” the document said.

-The document did not say what Croatia wanted the new minimum delay to be for passengers to claim compensation, or how long before departure flights would have to be cancelled for travellers to be compensated.
+The document did not say what Croatia wanted the new minimum delay to be for passengers to claim compensation, or how long before departure flights would have to be canceled for travelers to be compensated.

-The number of cancelled flights in the EU increased by 70% between 2011 and 2018, while delayed flights rose by 56%, according to a study from the European Commission published last week.
+The number of canceled flights in the EU increased by 70% between 2011 and 2018, while delayed flights rose by 56%, according to a study from the European Commission published last week.

 In 2018, 17.6 million passengers were affected by a cancellations and 16.5 million by a long delay.